[UPDATE: Pedraza cleared of all charges] Artist Tony Pedraza Arrested for Painting Utility Box in DTSA

 Courtesy Tony Pedraza Tony Pedroza's utility box art in progress

+Update to the story at the bottom of the page.
 A local artist involved in helping build downtown SanTana's public art scene was arrested July 2nd for painting a utility box on Sycamore and Civic Center.

 Tony Pedraza, a young muralist and painter from SanTana, painted the gunmetal gray caja after noticing other utility boxes in the city's downtown were being decorated through a city-commissioned art beautification program.
 Three days into his own project, a police officer approached Pedraza and asked if he had a permit; Pedraza answered no.